-Department for Education school number 878-3316 This school's age range of children 4 to 11.
-There is also Early Years provision from 3.
-Type of school Primary academy Admissions authority Link Academy Trust Normal round Published Admission Number Reception 2021-22 12 Linked school which gives admissions priority to Exmouth Community College 1 children transferring from this school Priority for children at a named Nursery setting No Designated religious character Yes, Church of England Admissions catchment area Yes Supplementary Information Form Yes - if seeking priority for an exceptional need to attend this school; Appendix B
+Rey mornation - for definitions and notes see Appendix A Department for Education school number 878-3316 This school's age range of children 4-11 Type of school Primary, academy Admissions authority Link Academy Trust Normal round Published Admission Number Reception 2021-22 12 Linked school which gives admissions priority to Exmouth Community College 2 children transferring from this school Linked early years setting whose children have None priority when transferring to this school Designated religious character Yes - there is no admissions priori ty according to faith.
+Admissions catchment area Yes Supplementary Information Form Yes - if seeking priority for an exc eptional need to attend this school; Appendix B -

-Applications Normal round into Reception In-Year Where to apply devon.cc/admissionsonline or devon.cc/admissionsonline or with a with a paper form at paper form at devon.cc/admissions or devon.cc/admissions or from the from the school office school office When to apply 15 November 2020 to from 1 June 2021 for Years 1 and 2 15 January 2021 2 from 1 September 2021 for Reception When places are offered on 16 April 2021 In response to each application When to appeal against refusal from 14 May 2021 After refusal
+Applications Normal round into Reception In-Year Where to apply devon.cc/admissionsonline or with a devon.cc/admissionsonline or with a paper form at devon.cc/admissions paper form at devon.cc/admissions or or from the school office from the school office When to apply 15 November 2020 to from 1 June 2021 for Years 1 to 6 15 January 2021 3 from 1 September 2021 for Reception When places are offered on 16 April 2021 In response to each application When to appeal against from 14 May 2021 After refusal refusal -

-Policy determined on 10 February 2020 Consultation period 1 November 2019 to 3 January 2020 Contact Pete Halford, Headteacher Amendments Reference in the glossary to limitations on considering applications from outside England was deleted in December 2020 to reflect Department for Education Guidance.
-The following amendments were made in July 2021 to comply with the revised School Admissions Code 2021: priority for children adopted from state care outside England was added to oversubscription criterion 1; wording added to reflect that decisions on in-year admissions must be sent to a parent within 15 school days; provision added for Hard to Place children; advice added regarding applications for overseas children.
+Policy determined on 10 February 2020 Consultation period 1 November 2019 to 3 January 2020 Contact for the admissions authority Nicky Dunford, Chief Executive Officer Amendments Reference in the glossary to limitations on considering applications from outside England was deleted in December 2020 to reflect Department for Education Guidance.